KostaLekos/quimbertQuarrel/README.md

 # BUILD
-This is for you Kosta, here is the build instructions
+This is for you, here is the build instructions

 ## Make sure your path variables are set correctly
 The following will show your path